hapax/hapax.github.io/assets/boring.md

 number.
 Contradiction!
 The original joke about boring numbers really has the same form.
+We

+#### Acknowledgments

+As usual, thanks to J.A. for stimulating questions, and also a preliminary form of unicoding.

 #### Appendix: ordinals and the axiom of choice